Employee training and skills

 As a company using broadcasts, campaigns, marketing, blogs, infographics, and many others you can keep all employees at all seniority levels engaged towards the milestones on the horizon.

 So who are the players in the space that the company specialises in?

 It can be important to keep competitor focus somewhat separate to avoid ending up with a lot of derivative features and processes.
 We aren’t looking to be second-best in everything but the best in our own vision.

 With identity in mind, it can be good for managers and employees to understand where the company excels.
-For example, with THRIVE LXP’s focus on learning in a consumable format, when a client challenges the size limitations in the LXP I’ve seen my colleagues outline the design philosophy.
+For example, with THRIVE Learning and Skills Platform’s focus on learning in a consumable format, when a client challenges the size limitations in the Learning and Skills Platform I’ve seen my colleagues outline the design philosophy.
 As a company, we excel in championing learning strategies where learning is plentiful, community-driven, and condensed for accessibility.

 If we understand the why behind what we do, and even the counter positions in our competitors' offering, we come into these dialogues with clients or in decision making better armed for success.

 I’ve been lucky to join a company so focused on growth and to be surrounded by experts who’ve been here from day one or brought in exactly for their proven capabilities.
 By keeping intentions, pitfalls, and the tools available at the forefront of everything I’m more than hopeful we’ll achieve further amazing things together in the coming months.